On actions and split extensions in varieties of hoops: the case of strong section: Split extensions with strong section

 By~\cite[Theorem 1.2]{cignolitorrens1}, $\operatorname{MV}(A)$ is a subalgebra of $A$, which is an MV-algebra, and the map $p \colon A \ra \operatorname{MV}(A)$ defined by $p(a)=\neg \neg a$, is a split epimorphism of BL-algebras with kernel $\operatorname{D}(A)$.
 Thus, if we denote by $i$ and $j$ the canonical inclusions of $\operatorname{MV}(A)$ and $\operatorname{D}(A)$ inside $A$, we have a split extension

 in the variety $\BH$ which has strong section, i.e., for any $x \in A$ and $y \in \operatorname{MV}(A)$ we have

 Indeed, let $\{A_{i}\}_{i \in I}$ be an indexed family of BL-chains such that $A$ is the subdirect product of $A_{i}$, for $i \in I$\footnote{The Hájek's subdirect representation theorem (see~\cite[Lemma 2.3.16]{hajek}) states that every BL-algebra $A$ is a subdirect product of totally ordered BL-algebras (BL-chains).}.
-Then, for any $i \in I$, we have:
+Then, for any $i \in I$, we have: \begin{itemize} \item If $x_{i} \in \operatorname{MV}(A_{i})$, then $\neg \neg x_{i}=x_{i}$ and